PALATINE BONE ANATOMY

 • Articulates with inferior nasal concha

-• Assists in nasal cavity structure formation
+• Assists in your nasal cavity structure formation

 • Ethmoidal Crest — horizontal ridge